Veda is now Equifax Find out more

 Director information on other businesses run by that director will not be updated every time and will only be updated when a report is purchased directly on that business.

 Due to additional requirements to validate business proprietor information the Company & Director Credit Report is only available for searches on Companies with an ACN.

 Information on how to read your credit report, tips on how to manage your late payers and a glossary of credit terms are all available in our Resources section.

 At this time the Company & Director + PPSR Credit Report is only available for searches on Companies with a ABN or ACN.

 There can be instances where a SwiftCheck report will return no score.

 This could mean that the organisation is new or has had no credit activity recorded on their file.

 Just like any other score, you should base your decision on whether to provide commercial credit along with other factors, and if applicable on your potential relationship with the business.

 The SwiftCheck report contains tips for you to consider, depending on the events that have occurred.
 Refer to the tips included in the SwiftCheck report to assist you.

-A commercial credit default is an overdue debt of $100 or more that has been outstanding for more than 60 days.
+A commercial credit default is an overdue debt of $100 or more that has exceeded the agreed payment date.